Vermont man, 24, federally charged in assault on Portland police officers during unrest

 SOME PROTESTS AGAINST POLICE BRUTALITY TAKE A MORE CONFRONTATIONAL APPROACH: REPORT

-Fireworks were also thrown over the barricade of the precinct at officers stationed inside.
+Fireworks were also thrown over the barricade of the precinct at officers stationed inside, police said.

 OREGON GOV. BROWN DECLARES EMERGENCY IN PORTLAND AS PROUD BOYS RALLY APPROACHES